 The completion of a formal barber program or apprenticeship

-The state of Connecticut does not currently allow apprenticeships as a career path to become a barber.
+Connecticut does not currently allow apprenticeships as a career path to become a barber.

 Undertake state licensing exams

 In Connecticut there are two licensing exams that must be completed: the theoretical exam and the practical exam.
 Barber examinations in Connecticut have been contracted with Prometric to conduct its examination program.
 There will be a fee for these examinations.

 The main concepts that will be covered in the theory exam may include (but are not limited to) the following:

 - Scientific concepts

 - Hair services

 - Facial hair services